Korean comfort food, galbi-jjim, samgyetang, generous portions

 "Koreatown’s longtime mom-and-son restaurant Jun Won Dak is serving up some of the city’s best samgyetang, a comforting cold-weather soup of ginseng chicken.
 The dakdoritang — a hearty, spicy stew with chicken and vegetables — is another standout.
 The restaurant also offers longtime favorites that aren’t focused on poultry, including galbi-jjim and eundaegu jorim (spicy braised black cod)." - Matthew Kang

-"I love a restaurant that knows what it does best and sticks to the classics.
-That’s Jun Won, a literal one-table establishment along Third Street that serves only four dishes.
-Technically it’s called Jun Won Dak, the dak for the two chicken dishes featured on the menu.
-The first is a comforting, brothy samgyetang that’s extra satisfying when the weather cools down.
-The other is daktoritang, a spicy braised chicken dish with a sticky sweet soy base and plenty of softened vegetables.
-The menu rounds out with one of the best galbijjim in town and a terrific rendition of eundaegu joorim, or spicy braised black cod.
-It’s hard to quantify how much this restaurant means to me.
-It was one of my dad’s favorite Korean places in LA, and the owner Jung Ye Jun is like that sweet older Korean imo (auntie) everyone wishes cooked for them all the time.
-Just order everything on the menu at Jun Won Dak, gorge at home (or at that single table), and keep the leftovers for the rest of the week." - Eater Staff
+"I love that this literal one-table place knows what it does best and sticks to the classics: the pared-down menu features only four dishes, led by two chicken preparations — a comforting, brothy samgyetang that’s extra satisfying as the weather cools and a daktoritang, a spicy braised chicken with a sticky sweet soy base and plenty of softened vegetables.
+The menu also includes one of the best galbijjim in town and a terrific eundaegu joorim (spicy braised black cod).
+The owner, Jung Ye Jun, feels like that sweet older Korean imo everyone wishes cooked for them, and the restaurant means a lot to me personally — it was one of my dad’s favorite Korean places in LA — so my advice is to order everything and enjoy the leftovers for the week." - Eater Staff

 "Koreatown’s longtime mom-and-pop (in this case, mom-and-son) restaurant Jun Won has reopened as a takeout-only spot serving some of the city’s best samgyetang, a comforting cold weather soup of ginseng chicken.
 Jun Won Dak also serves some longtime favorites, like galbijjim and eundaegu joorim (spicy braised black cod) to enjoy at home." - Matthew Kang